aburgosn-ds/LR-student_performance/README.md

 # Data Science Mini-Project | EDA and Multiple Linear Regression

-This mini-proyect analyses and train a ML model on a dataset using python, performaning exploratory data analysis (EDA), visualizations, and data modeling applying multilple linear regression algorithm from sklearn and from an own implementation.
+This mini-proyect analyses a students performance dataset and train a ML model to predict performance index of students using python, performaning exploratory data analysis (EDA) and data modeling.
+It was applied multiple linear regression algorithm using two implementations, one from sklearn and the other from an own implementation.
+The dataset consists on features that describes students such as sleep hours, hours studied, etc, and a column called performance index which we want to predict.

+With the help of EDA we could select the appropriate features to use to train the models.
+Two datasets were used to train each model, one with all features, and the other one applying feature selection.
+Both models showed nearly the same performance of 98% of R2 score.
+Finally, the models built using different implementations had the same high performance.

 ## Data
 **[data/Student_Performance.csv](data/Student_Performance.csv)**